Rohitpa7824/My-Projects/shopping-cart/README.md

 ####This web-app is created by me and [Nilesh Kevlani](https://github.com/njkevlani)
 ##Features to be added::
 * Generate payout slip.
-* Different Images for each new item.
+* Different Images for each new item

-####Note :: This web-App is hosted the way it is uploaded.
+#### Note :: This web-App is hosted the way it is uploaded.
 So it will not work if you use on your machine as localhost..